 The dividend curbs will be reviewed in the quarter ending September 30.

-Regulators around the globe have similarly advised lenders to cut or delay dividends so as to ensure that they have enough buffers to weather what the International Monetary Fund (IMF) predicts to be the worst global recession since the 1930s.
+Regulators around the globe have similarly advised lenders to cut or delay dividends to ensure that they have enough buffers to weather what the International Monetary Fund (IMF) predicts as the worst global recession since the 1930s.

 RBI will inject Rs 50,000 crore in a new round of targeted long-term repo operations and asked banks to use the funds availed through this facility to benefit NBFCs and micro-finance institutions among others.

 The RBI had on March 27 announced a steep 75 basis points cut in the repo rate, slashed cash reserve ratio and permitted a three-month moratorium on all loans, including home loans, extended by commercial banks and lending institutions.

 “Since March 27, 2020, when I spoke to you last, the macroeconomic and financial landscape has deteriorated, precipitously in some areas; but light still shines through bravely in some others,” Das said.

 “India is among the handful of countries that is projected to cling on tenuously to positive growth (at 1.9 per cent).
 In fact, this is the highest growth rate among the G-20 economies,” he said adding the World Trade Organisation sees global merchandise trade contracting by as much as 13-32 per cent in 2020.